|Hours||Assistance After Hours||Programs|

 |Location||Confidentiality and Ethics||Groups|

-Counseling and Psychological Services (CAPS) provides a range of services to enrolled students without charge on a short-term basis.
-The services are intended to facilitate intellectual and personal growth by helping students to resolve concerns that may interfere with their academic progress, social development, and satisfaction at Edinboro University.
-There are a variety of concerns that students may encounter while attending college such as relationship difficulties with friends, roommates, family members or romantic partners; stress, anxiety, or nervousness; lack of self-confidence or low self-esteem; depression; eating disorders; sexual concerns; impaired academic functioning; and uncertainties about personal values and beliefs.
-Individual counseling is most commonly provided by CAPS to address such concerns.
+Counseling and Psychological Services (CAPS) provides a range of services to eligible students on a short-term basis.
+Currently enrolled students who have paid the Health Center fee may receive CAPS’ services without additional charge.
+The services are intended to facilitate intellectual and personal growth by helping students to resolve concerns that may interfere with academic progress, social development, and satisfaction at Edinboro University.
+There are a variety of concerns that students may encounter while attending college such as relationship difficulties with friends, roommates, family members or romantic partners; stress, anxiety, or nervousness; lack of self-confidence or low self-esteem; depression; eating disorders; sexual violence; impaired academic functioning; and uncertainties about personal values and beliefs.
+Individual counseling is most commonly provided to address such concerns.

 Appointments are requested and can be made in person or by phone.
 At times CAPS may employ a waiting list for services.
 Same-day requests for assistance will be honored based on scheduling availability.
 Most often, appointments will be weekly and last about fifty minutes.
 However, some students find their needs met during the initial consultation and require no further services.
 Our telephone number is 732-2252.